MojosBeans100/MS3-bike-hire/README.md

 For example, see similar booking system idea here for a campervan rental site:

 <img src = "assets/images/availability_calendar_idea.JPG">

+* The confirmation email could specify which bikes were original choices, and which were alternatives, and what the alternatives chosen were.

+* There could be an additional feature to remove the last booking.

 # Technologies Used: